 RESPECT ACROSS THE WORLD.
 A tall, strong allrounder (1.86m, 68kg), able to get through the biggest mountains as well as riding strong on hilly courses, Verona has become, especially in the last two years -when he made both the Tour and La Vuelta rosters-, one of the most respected domestiques in the world.
 Following a 2020 season when he reached so far alongside his leaders -he actually finished 19th overall in France-, 2021 was full of suffering for him.
 Two hard crashes forced him to struggle and resist to reach Paris, with multiple injuries, and then do his very best to even get to the finish of Los Lagos -and ultimately leave La Vuelta in a crucial moment of the race- due to a big haematoma.
 And despite all of that, he fought again for his long-desired first pro win, coming 2nd cross the line of the Balcón de Alicante.

 ALWAYS LOOKING FOR HIS LEADERS.
-The last few seasons have seen the Spaniard support world-class names such as Esteban Chaves, the Yates brothers, Nairo Quintana, Alejandro Valverde and Enric Mas, without leaving individual aspirations aside either.
-Actually, in 2020 he got his best pro result, 3rd into a world-class breakaway at the first Pyrenees stage of the Tour de France (Loudenvielle).
+The last few seasons have seen the Spaniard support world-class names such as Esteban Chaves, the Yates brothers, Miguel Ángel López, Nairo Quintana, Alejandro Valverde and Enric Mas.
+His current leaders underline his consistency, professional spirit and the huge steps forward, thanks to his enriched experience, he’s taken as a Blue in recent years.